 Subscribe for full access to UEFA's profile

-UEFA offers 25 products in the media and telecoms services and sports industries.
-UEFA's product portfolio comprises of sports tickets, merchandise and sponsorship, media and TV services and soccer.
+UEFA offers 25 products in the sports and media and telecoms services industries.
+UEFA's product portfolio comprises of soccer, sports tickets, merchandise and sponsorship, media and TV services and search, social, and retail media.

 Subscribe for full access to UEFA's products in full detail